Best Routes for Trekking in Nepal

 Key Highlights

-• Langtang National Park: The route passes through this national park, home to diverse wildlife, including the endangered red panda and Himalayan tahr.
+• Wildlife: The area is part of Langtang National Park, which is home to diverse wildlife, including the endangered red panda.

 Manaslu Circuit